 Selecting Azaleas: Go Evergreen And Start Small

-In regards to varieties of evergreen azaleas to start with, I’d say they’re all beautiful and no matter which you choose you’ll be satisfied if not altogether thrilled.
+In regards to varieties of evergreen azaleas to start with, they are all beautiful.

-If you’d like to start off with a fair selection of varieties but don’t want to spend too much money, here’s a tip: buy small plants.
+To start off with a good selection of varieties without spending too much money: buy small plants.

-Even 6-inch-high plants of many varieties will flower the first year after planting and, if conditions are right, they’ll soon make bushy little plants that will dazzle you with their brilliance.
+Many Azalea bush varieties only 6″ inch-high will flower the first year after planting.
+When conditions are right, they soon make bushy little plants dazzling with brilliance.

-Most of these evergreen azaleas are small plants and never become more than about 3 feet high, though some do eventually get to be 5 or 6 feet high with equal spread.
+Most of these evergreen azaleas are small plants, never becoming more than 3′ feet tall.
+Some do eventually reach 5′ to 6′ feet tall with an equal spread.

 Any of them can be potted up while still small and brought indoors in late fall for forcing during winter.
-As potted plants they’re sure to thrill you and will make wonderful gifts!
+As potted plants, they are sure to thrill you and make wonderful gifts!

 Azaleas Plants For All Climate Gardens and Patios

-Few climates rule out azaleas and rhododendrons completely.
-You’ll find iron-clad hardy rhododendrons that will take -20° winters; some of the deciduous azaleas stand up to -30° winters.
+Few climates rule out azaleas and rhododendron plants completely.
+You will find hardy rhododendrons able to take -20° degrees Fahrenheit winters.
+Some of the deciduous azaleas stand up to -30° degrees Fahrenheit winters.

-Azalea breeders have developed evergreen hybrids for -15° winters and others breeders continue to develop strains for hot summer conditions.
+Azalea breeders have developed evergreen hybrids for -15° degree Fahrenheit winters.
+Other breeders continue to develop strains for hot summer conditions.

 Growing Azaleas Bushes In Pots Using Soil Mixes

-Since the plants are shallow rooted, there’s no need to dig a deep planting area.
-You only need an 18-inch deep bed of a peat sand mixture.
-Of course, when growing in pots and containers this special “soil” is ideal.
+Azalea plants are shallow rooted.
+There is no need to dig a hole deep as a planting area.
+Plants only need an 18″-inch deep bed of a peat sand mixture.
+When growing in pots and containers this special “soil” is ideal.

-As stated above “In reasonably good soil, azaleas do not need feeding.”
+As stated above “In good soil, azaleas do not need feeding.”
 But when using such mixes, a consistent fertilizing program is necessary.
 The ideal food for azaleas and rhododendrons is one designed specifically for the plant.
 Ask at your local garden center.
-Liquid food works great and you’ll get the best growth if you use it frequently.

-Start fertilizing at the end of spring after the plants have bloomed and continue to August or September.
+Start fertilizing potted azaleas in late spring after the plants have bloomed.
+Continued through August or September.

 Water to keep mulch and soil moist at all times but never soggy.
-If drainage is taken care of the peat moss-sand mixture is difficult to water log.
+The peat moss-sand mixture is difficult to waterlog.

-During the dry season, hose off the foliage regularly to improve the appearance of their shiny leaves and to discourage red spider.
+During the dry season, hose off the foliage regularly.
+This improves the appearance of their shiny leaves and discourages red spiders.

-Pests on foliage – Seasonally look at preventing attacks of the most common azalea and rhododendron pests scale, red spider, white fly, and lace bug.
+Pests on foliage – Seasonally look at preventing attacks of the most common azalea and rhododendron pests:

 My Azaleas Do Not Grow – Why?

-Question: Although I feed and water my azaleas well, they do not grow.
-They get plenty of shade from large shrubs that grow just behind them.
+Question: Although I feed and water thoroughly, my azaleas do not grow.
+They get plenty of afternoon shade from large shrubs growing behind them.

-Answer: The trouble, no doubt, is caused by the roots of the neighboring shrubs, which use most of the food and moisture available in the soil, leaving little for the azaleas.
-I would suggest that you create some type of root barrier vertically in a narrow, 20-inch-deep trench in front of the shrubs.
+Answer: The roots of the neighboring shrubs are using most of the food and moisture available in the soil, leaving little for the azaleas.
+I would suggest that you create some type of root barrier vertically in a narrow, 20″ inch-deep trench in front of the shrubs.
 This will keep the roots of the shrubs from reaching into the azalea bed.

 Although we find lace bugs commonly present these small insects show a preference for certain plants.
-Among the more troublesome we see the rhododendrons, mountain laurel, azaleas, and Japanese andromeda attacked.
+The more troublesome are the rhododendrons, mountain laurel, azaleas, and Japanese andromeda attacked.

-The foliage may become badly discolored and the plants seriously injured by heavy infestations, so knowledge of these lace bugs and their habits prove useful.
+With heavy infestations foliage becomes discolored and plants face serious injury.
+Knowledge of lace bugs and their habits prove useful.

-Both young and adults forms have sucking mouth parts.
+Both young and adult forms have sucking mouth parts.
 They insert their stylets into the leaf and suck out the contents of the leaf cells.
-This kills the cells and results in the discoloration of the tissues, which is apparent on the upper leaf surface.
+This kills the cells and results in tissue discoloration, that is apparent on the upper leaf surface.